You are currently viewing The Beautiful Chaos of Special Interests: From Pig Ornaments to Zombie Obsessions

 The Beautiful Chaos of Special Interests: From Pig Ornaments to Zombie Obsessions

 There’s something almost magical about a special interest — the way it takes hold of you, wraps itself around your thoughts, and refuses to let go.
 It’s not just a hobby.
-It’s a pull, a need, an all-consuming curiosity that says, “One more… just one more.”
+It’s a pull, a need, an all-consuming curiosity that whispers, one more… just one more.
 Until, of course, one more turns into ten… then twenty… then all of them.

 I’ve had quite a few special interests throughout my life, and looking back now, I can see the pattern so clearly.